 Amid the post-wedding celebrations and spending time together as newlyweds, make sure to add “marriage registration” to your to-do list.
-And if you intend to travel abroad immediately after the wedding, you may want to register earlier in order to apply for spouse visa.
+And if you intend to travel abroad immediately after the wedding, you may want to register earlier in order to apply for a spouse visa.
 Hence, it is one process that you must not overlook and delay.
 As a result, the law enforcing agencies recommend early registration of marriages.
 It will ensure that the marriage stands valid under the laws prevalent in India.
 Hence, don’t delay your marriage registration process any further.
 Here is all that you may want to know about marriage registration in Chennai.

 Why Should I Register My Marriage?